qmuntal/draco-go/README.md

-# go-draco
+# DRACO GO API

 The Go-Draco package provides Go language bindings for [google/draco](https://github.com/google/draco).
 Draco is a library for compressing and decompressing 3D geometric meshes and point clouds.

 The Go-Draco package supports the latest releases of Draco (v1.4.1) on Linux, macOS, and Windows.

-The CGO bindings uses a C API that is maintained in its own fork, as the Draco team do not have enough bandwidth to support it.
+The CGO bindings uses a C API that is maintained in [qmuntal/draco-c](https://github.com/qmuntal/draco-c), as the Draco team do not have enough bandwidth to support it.
 See [google/draco#467](https://github.com/google/draco/pull/663#issuecomment-772802508) for more context.

 ## Features